Skip to main content

 -d, --index string ► Index directory created by "lexicmap index".

--w, --load-whole-seeds ► Load the whole seed data into memory for faster search.
+-w, --load-whole-seeds ► Load the whole seed data into memory for faster seed

 --max-open-files int ► Maximum opened files.
 It mainly affects candidate subsequence